 *indicates founding member +indicates member emeritus

 Matt Saunders is a Barrymore Award Winning performer, scenic designer, and a creator of new performance work proudly based in Philadelphia.
 Matt is a founding member and Associate Artistic Director of the OBIE Award-Winning, experimental theatre company, New Paradise Laboratories.
 He has been involved in the creation of all of NPL’s work through both scenic design and performance.
 This work has included The Fab 4 Reach the Pearly Gates, performed at P.S.
 122 in NYC as well as the Walker Art Center in Minneapolis, Prom, a co-production with the Tony Award-Winning Children’s Theatre Company in Minneapolis, and BATCH, at the 2007 Humana Festival for New American Plays at the Actor’s Theatre of Louisville.
-Most recently for NPL, Matt co-created and designed Fatebook, which was selected for the United States’ professional pavilion at the Prague Quadrennial 2011.
+Matt co-created and designed Fatebook, which was selected for the United States’ professional pavilion at the Prague Quadrennial 2011.
 Outside of NPL, Matt has designed over eighty shows for such companies as, The Walnut St. Theatre, The Arden Theatre Company, InterAct Theatre Company, Theatre Exile, 1812 Productions, Headlong Dance Theatre, Pig Iron Theatre Company, People’s Light and Theater, Yale Repertory Theatre, Berkeley Repertory Theatre and the Wilma Theater.
 He holds an MFA in Design from the Yale School of Drama, and is the Assistant Professor of Design in the Department of Theater at Swarthmore College. www.mattsaunders.net

 Jeb Kreager is a founding member of NPL.
 He has performed and co-created 13 shows with the company and has presented them at the Philadelphia Live Arts Festival, PS122, the Ontological-Hysteric, Walker Arts Center, Humana Festival, Children's Theatre Company (MN), Warhol Museum and others.
 He is a graduate of Virginia Tech and studied at Scuola Internazionale dell'Attore Comico (R. Emilia, Italy) and Circle In The Square (NYC).